johndunne2019/pands-project/README.md

 ## Programming and Scripting 2019 Project

 This repository contains my project 2019 for the module Programming and Scripting at GMIT.
 See here for the instructions: https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf.
+References and resources I used in compiling this project are listed in the references section at the foot of this Readme file.

 ## About this Project